-I am so excited for Valentine’s Day!
-I hate it when people rip on Valentine’s Day and say their husbands are too romantic regularly to be concerned about Valentine’s Day and how lame it is.
+I am so excited for Valentine’s Day, so I knew that I wanted to make a heart headband for my little gal to celebrate!
+(Or, you know….three.
+I have some problems.) ;) I hate it when people rip on Valentine’s Day and say their husbands are too romantic regularly to be concerned about Valentine’s Day and how lame it is.
 Come now, people, what is wrong with a little extra love in the air??
 I LOVE Valentine’s Day!
 I love holidays in general (in case you hadn’t noticed)!
 Any reason for day to day life to be a little bit more special and exciting is good in my book.

 Maybe the reason I love Valentine’s Day and get down on people who bash it and dismiss it is because my mom never focused on it as a “romantic” day between her and my dad.
 It was a day to celebrate LOVE.
 ALL love!
 And, most importantly, FAMILY love.
 She did so many fun and special things with our family, and the best activity of all was the Secret Cupid tradition that she created and executed long before the era of blogs and Pinterest and printables.
 She was so fun and so creative.
-My little family is starting Secret Cupids tonight, and if you are lucky I will write a little post about my mom’s Valentine’s Day traditions early next week.
-I know it’s a bit late, but I figure better late than never, right?
+My little family is starting Secret Cupids tonight, and if you are lucky I will write a little post about my mom’s Valentine’s Day traditions eventually.
+It’s my favorite family holiday tradition.

 But the nice thing about hearts is that they are great for little girls all year around, not just in February, so grab a shabby heart of your own and let’s get started!